miguelitoelgrande/miguelitoelgrande.github.io/BluetoothLedStrip/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

 # This fork:
-dist/led-controller.html as a quick and dirty replacement of the Zengge apk to control my (white-only, not RGB) LED Strip.
+dist/led-controller.html as a quick and dirty replacement of the Zengge apk to control my (white-only, not RGB) LED Strip (my device starts with "LEDnetWF").
 Minimal web hosting required for (static) html pages and javascript.

 The original Zengge apk consumes > 200MB on phone, so it is at least bloatware.
 While this minimalistic page is about 20kb and runs on modern browsers and machines with Bluetooth enabled.
 A better approach.
 URL could be printed as QR Tag for visitors ;-)